Sierra Leone lawyer and political commentator Jenkins-Johnston dies

 Section 54(8) says that: “The provisions of sections 50 and 51 of this Constitution, relating to the removal from office of the President, shall apply to the removal from office of the Vice-President.”

-And if vice president Sam Sumana had committed an act or omission that was deemed to be gross misconduct – as the president has been trying to convince the people of Sierra Leone in believing, then why did the president refuse to use Section 49(1) of the constitution to get rid of the vice president?
+And if vice president Sam Sumana had committed an act or omission that was deemed to be gross misconduct – as the president has been trying to convince the people of Sierra Leone into believing, then why did the president refuse to use Section 49(1) of the constitution to get rid of the vice president?

 Section 49(1) of the constitution, says that: “The office of vice president shall become vacant where the incumbent ceases to hold that office in pursuance of section 51 of this Constitution” – (i.e. gross misconduct in the performance of the functions of his office).